Churros are a favourite sweet Mexican dish

 Panuchos

 If you are traveling to Mexico’s Yucatán state, make sure to try panuchos.
-It one of the most famous regional dishes and a staple of the Yucatec cuisine.
+It ‘sone of the most famous regional dishes and as an authentic Mexican dish is a staple of the Yucatec cuisine.
 And a favourite Mexican dish.

 Panuchos are small fried tortillas stuffed with beans and topped with vegetables and some meat upon request.
 They are served as starters in many restaurants around the state of Yucatán.
 And are often combined with other traditional foods from this part of Mexico.
 Make sure not to confuse the state of Yucatan with the Yucatán Peninsula.
 The state of Yucatán is part of the Yucatan Peninsula that also includes two other states: Quintana Roo and Campeche.